aws-samples/amazon-qldb-kvs-nodejs/README.md

 ### Limitations

-1. Documents stored with this library will have only two attributes: `_key` and `_val` containing document key and value respectively.
-This means that practically queries can be performed only based on `_key` attribute and can not access any attributes of the stored value.
+1. Documents stored with this library will have only two attributes: `_k` and `_v` containing document key and value respectively.
+This means that practically queries can be performed only based on `_k` attribute and can not access any attributes of the stored value.
 2. Binary files, uploaded with `uploadAsFile` method, are converted to base64 format and stored as a string.
 Maximum file size in this case is around 88 Kb.
 For larger files please use a service like Amazon S3 with Object Lock feature.

 ### Verification algorithm